wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     -   tag_name

-### <a name="visual-c-projects"></a>Visual C++ 專案
+### <a name="visual-c-projects"></a>Visual C++ Projects

--   從舊版的 Visual Studio 升級專案時，可能須修改 WINVER 及 _WIN32_WINNT 巨集，使其大於或等於 0x0500。
+-   When upgrading projects from previous versions of Visual Studio, you might have to modify the WINVER and _WIN32_WINNT macros so that they are greater than or equal to 0x0500.

--   自 Visual Studio 2008 起，[新增專案精靈] 不再提供建立 C++ SQL Server 專案的選項。 使用舊版 Visual Studio 建立的 SQL Server 專案仍可正常地編譯及運作。
+-   Beginning with Visual Studio 2008, the new project wizard does not have an option to create a C++ SQL Server project.
+SQL Server projects created by using an earlier version of Visual Studio will still compile and work correctly.

--   Windows API 標頭檔 Winable.h 已移除。 請改為加入 Winuser.h。
+-   The Windows API header file Winable.h has been removed.
+Include Winuser.h instead.

--   Windows API 程式庫 Rpcndr.lib 已移除。 請改為連結 rpcrt4.lib。
+-   The Windows API library Rpcndr.lib has been removed.
+Link with rpcrt4.lib instead.

 ### <a name="crt"></a>CRT

--   對 Windows 95、Windows 98、Windows Millennium Edition 及 Windows NT 4.0 的支援已移除。
+-   Support for Windows 95, Windows 98, Windows Millennium Edition, and Windows NT 4.0 has been removed.

--   以下是移除的全域變數︰
+-   The following global variables have been removed:

     -   _osplatform